NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Experiments

-We jointly optimize scene geometry, material, and environmental illumination using both image loss and parameter regularization.
-For the image loss, we prioritize Mean Squared Error (MSE) loss by setting $\lambda_{c1} = 1$, $\lambda_{c2} = 10$, and $\lambda_{mask} = 0.1$.
-For parameter regularizations, we set $\lambda_{se}=0.1$, $\lambda_{l}=0.1$, $\lambda_{mio}=0.001$, and all other parameters as default at $0.01$.
-Our model is optimized using the Adam optimizer with a learning rate of $0.01$.
-The learning rate is scheduled by a 500-step warming-up stage, starting from 1\% and rising to 100\%, followed by an exponential decay until the end of training.
-Material and radiance modules are scheduled asymmetrically to facilitate geometry initialization.
-Our experiment was conducted on 2 NVIDIA Tesla V100 GPUs, with a training time of approximately 1.5 hours for a total of 40,000 steps.
+We perform joint optimization of scene geometry, material, and environmental illumination by incorporating both image loss and parameter regularization.
+For the image loss, we assign priority to Mean Squared Error (MSE) loss with specific weightings: $\lambda_{c1} = 1$, $\lambda_{c2} = 10$, and $\lambda_{mask} = 0.1$.
+Regarding parameter regularizations, we set $\lambda_{se}=0.1$, $\lambda_{l}=0.1$, $\lambda_{mio}=0.001$, and keep all other parameters at their default value of $0.01$.
+The optimization of our model is carried out using the Adam optimizer with a learning rate of $0.01$.
+The learning rate undergoes a scheduled progression, starting with a 500-step warming-up stage where it begins at 1\% and gradually increases to 100\%, followed by exponential decay until the end of training.
+Asymmetrical scheduling is applied to the material and radiance modules to facilitate geometry initialization.
+Our experiments were conducted on 2 NVIDIA Tesla V100 GPUs, with a training duration of approximately 1.5 hours, encompassing a total of 40,000 steps.